bholmesdev/bholmesdev/src/blog/another-way-to-understand-array-reduce.md

 ![MF DOOM giving finger guns](https://raw.githubusercontent.com/Holben888/personal-blog/main/thinking-about-array-reduce/mf-doom-finger-guns.gif)

 _All caps when you spell the man name.
-Rest in piece [MF DOOM](https://open.spotify.com/artist/2pAWfrd7WFF3XhVt9GooDL?si=McgDfNnbTJK5yIdKB_EHGQ)_
+Rest in peace [MF DOOM](https://open.spotify.com/artist/2pAWfrd7WFF3XhVt9GooDL?si=McgDfNnbTJK5yIdKB_EHGQ)_

 This is fine, but what if we could "chain" these 2 modifications _together_?